 What is Herpes (HSV)?

 Herpes is an extremely common virus; there are two types of the Herpes virus Type 1 and Type 2.
 Type 1 appears on the mouth and face and is more commonly known as cold sores.
 By age 15 about 25% of the UK population have Type 1 increasing to 50% by the age of 30.
-Type 2 appears on the skin around the genitals and arse, about 25% of sexually active people in the UK carry Type 2
+Type 2 appears on the skin around the genitals and anus, about 25% of sexually active people in the UK carry Type 2

-Some people will have no symptoms at all – other will experience outbreaks, these usually start with an itch or tingling feeling and can be followed by painful blisters or ulcers on the affected skin around the mouth, cock or arse.
+Some people will have no symptoms at all – other will experience outbreaks, these usually start with an itch or tingling feeling and can be followed by painful blisters or ulcers on the affected skin around the mouth, penis or anus.
 These blisters then form scabs and disappear once the outbreak is over.
 Other people may feel like they are coming down with the flu.
 Outbreaks will usually occur between 2 – 7 days after exposure and are much more likely to re-occur at times when your immune system is low.

 A swab taken from the affected area during an outbreak can determine if you have the virus.
 Once you have herpes it stays with you for life.
 There is no cure, but there are treatments that can reduce symptoms and speed up recovery.
 The possibility of repeated outbreaks varies from person to person, outbreaks may become less frequent and over time may stop all together.
 If you experience repeated outbreaks and you are finding them severe, regular, or are simply not coping with them, speak to your GUM clinic about getting some treatment.
 To protect your partners, avoid sexual contact during outbreaks until all signs of affected skin have 100% completely disappeared.